mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    shell documentation.

-   The :mod:`subprocess` module provides more powerful facilities for spawning new processes and retrieving their results; using that module is recommended to using this function.
+   The :mod:`subprocess` module provides more powerful facilities for spawning new processes and retrieving their results; using that module is preferable to using this function.
 See the :ref:`subprocess-replacements` section in the :mod:`subprocess` documentation for some helpful recipes.